 PreLights is a community platform for highlighting and commenting on preprints.
 It is a service run by the biological community and supported by The Company of Biologists, a not-for-profit publishing organization.
 By contrast to PCI, authors do not submit their own preprints to PreLights for evaluation.
 Early-career researchers select preprints and write digests about them.

 PREreview is a community and platform for the collaborative writing of preprint reviews.
-It is a group of journal clubs providing feedback to authors.
+It gathers journal clubs providing feedback to authors but it also publishes reviews (of preprints) written by any researcher with an Orcid iD.
 By contrast to PCI, the authors do not submit their own preprints to PREreview for evaluation.

 Hypothes.is is a non-profit organization providing a free online plugin for the annotation, on the web, of almost any kind of document (e.g. blogs, scientific articles, e-books) in very different formats (e.g. PDF, Html.).
 Hypothes.is has recently begun collaborating with bioRxiv.org to allow the layering of discussions over preprints.
 This organization offers the possibility of creating journal clubs with a mode for annotations publicly visible to all hypothes.is users.
 By contrast to PCI, the authors do not submit their own preprints to Hypothes.is for evaluation.